GareBear99/arc-cognition-core/README.md

-# Cognition Core
+# ARC Cognition Core

-Cognition Core is a **local-first cognition lab and runtime control plane** for building, benchmarking, and promoting GGUF-oriented cognition candidates.
+ARC Cognition Core is a **local-first cognition lab and runtime control plane** for building, benchmarking, and promoting GGUF-oriented cognition candidates.

 Its final runtime doctrine is:
 - **no server required**